 As part of a multi-disciplinary chambers, our family barristers can access expert advice on areas of law that commonly impact on family breakdown, including housing, immigration, welfare rights and criminal law.

-The family team prides itself on its friendly and personable approach and provides clients with a professional and sympathetic service, aiming to arrive at early settlement in order to minimise the stress of protracted disputes.
+The barristers in our family law team pride themselves on their friendly and personable approach and provides clients with a professional and sympathetic service, aiming to arrive at early settlement in order to minimise the stress of protracted disputes.
 We consider continuity of representation a priority and are often able to act at short notice in emergency situations.

 1MCB Chambers has a team of dedicated employment and discrimination barristers with expertise across the full range of employment law issues.